Belgium

 There are also some exceptions (‘safe harbours’) foreseen that, when applicable, would safeguard certain foreign income from taxation at the Belgian taxpayer’s level, more specifically when:

-• less than 1/3 of the total income of the CFC qualifies as passive income;
+- less than 1/3 of the total income of the CFC qualifies as passive income, or

-From a tax compliance perspective, all entities qualifying as CFCs (with a direct or indirect participation) have to be reported in the Belgian corporate income tax return.
+From a tax compliance perspective, all entities qualifying as CFCs have to be reported in the Belgian CIT return.